 5. Enhance economic project and benefits/costs identification process, and consider establishing a structured process that allows market participants to propose candidate economic projects

 The report, “Recommendations for Enhancing ERCOT’s Long-Term Transmission Planning Process,” was authored by Brattle Principals Judy Chang, Hannes Pfeifenberger, and Sam Newell, Senior Consultant Bruce Tsuchida, and Associate Mike Hagerty.
-It can be downloaded using the link below.
+It can be downloaded below.